-Insurance carriers and brokers are seeing increased demand in policies specifically tailored to cover an employer in the event of a data breach, a risk that is increasingly common as more and more business moves online for small and large employers alike.
+Insurance carriers and brokers are seeing increased demand in policies specifically tailored to cover an employer in the event of a data breach, a risk that is increasingly common as more business moves online for small and large employers alike.

 While online business dealings — from retailers to electronic health records — have been prevalent for more than a decade, high-profile data breaches at major companies like Sony, Google and, on a local level, St. Joseph Health, have caused employers to take a closer look at an insurance product that might not have seemed necessary in the past, insurance experts said.

 “We’ve gotten a lot of calls from prospective clients about cyber security and liability policies,” said Greg Culley, who runs Culley Insurance Services in Santa Rosa.
 “And they’re asking us, ‘Is this something we’re insured for?’
-And they’re not, so there’s specialized products that a handful of companies companies are offering, and it’s starting to get a foothold.”
+And they’re not, so there’s specialized products that a handful of companies are offering, and it’s starting to get a foothold.”

 As numerous examples have shown, a company that either is maliciously hacked or accidentally discloses personal information on the web can, and likely will, face steep class-action lawsuits or will be made to notify and correct the issue, all of which can add up quickly, said Pamela Chanter, vice president of Vantreo Insurance Brokerage in Santa Rosa.